 About author

 Candela BonauraCandela is a Veterinary Medical Doctor, ex CONICET researcher, Research Analyst and Scientific Communication, and FCV-UNLP Professor in different subjects, such as General Pathology, Small Animal Clinic, Electron Microscopy Service, Pig Production, and Animal Reproduction.
 She conducted numerous individual and group research projects on distinct species, such as cattle, horses, pigs, marine fauna, and felines.
-She participates as a speaker in national and international events in the area of small animals’ nutrition and reproduction.
+Speaker in graduate and postgraduate courses in Nutrition and small animals' reproduction, teaching courses, and personalized advice to veterinary clinics.
+Online service and on-site events coordination.